kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Project structure

+The entire codebase is written entirely in TypeScript and utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, Tailwind, and PostCSS configs.

-This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud.
-The entire project uses the ES Module syntax, with some files utilize the `.cjs` for Tailwind and PostCSS configs.
+This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud via Turborepo.

 - `.github` - CI/CD Workflow stuff
 - `.husky` - Pre-commit hooks for lint-staging